kushaldas/pym/docs/igd.rst

 Inside the while loop when it reaches to the *yield* statement, the value of low is returned and the generator state is suspended.
-During the second *next* call the generator resumed where it freeze-ed before and then the value of *low* is increased by one.
+During the second *next* call the generator resumed where it suspended before and then the value of *low* is increased by one.
 It continues with the while loop and comes to the *yield* statement again.

 When you call an generator function it returns a **generator** object.
 If you call **dir**